 Today, GPUs run a growing number of workloads, such as deep learning and artificial intelligence (AI).
-For deep learning training with several neural network layers or on massive sets of certain data, like 2D images, a GPU or other accelerators are ideal.
+A GPU or other accelerators are ideal for deep learning training with neural network layers or on massive sets of certain data, like 2D images.

-Deep learning algorithms were adapted to use a GPU accelerated approach, gaining a significant boost in performance and bringing the training of several real-world problems to a feasible and viable range for the first time.
+Deep learning algorithms were adapted to use a GPU-accelerated approach.
+With acceleration, these algorithms gain a significant boost in performance and bring the training time of real-world problems to a feasible and viable range.

 For many applications, such as high-definition-, 3D-, and non-image-based deep learning on language, text, and time-series data, CPUs shine.
 CPUs can support much larger memory capacities than even the best GPUs can today for complex models or deep learning applications (e.g., 2D image detection).